I SS Panzer Corps: Formation and training

-The corps was raised on 26 July 1943 in Berlin-Lichterfeld, with initial mustering taking place on the Truppenübungsplatz at Beverloo, in occupied Belgium.
-SS-Obergruppenführer Sepp Dietrich, previously the commander of the SS Division Leibstandarte (LSSAH), became the corps' first commander.
+The Corps was raised on 26 July 1943 in Berlin-Lichterfeld, with initial mustering taking place on the Truppenübungsplatz at Beverloo, in occupied Belgium.
+SS-Obergruppenführer Sepp Dietrich, previously the commander of the 1st SS Panzer Division "Leibstandarte SS Adolf Hitler" (LSSAH), became the Corps' first commander.

-In August 1943, the corps was transferred to Meran in Italy, where it took part in operations to disarm Italian troops.
-After this, the corps continued its training, being sporadically engaged in anti-partisan operations in northern Italy.
-By December 1943, the corps was fully formed and deemed ready for action, with its HQ being set up in Brussels in early 1944.
+In August 1943, the Corps was transferred to Merano in Italy, where it took part in operations to disarm Italian troops.
+After this, the Corps continued its training, being sporadically engaged in anti-partisan operations in northern Italy.
+By December 1943, the Corps was fully formed and deemed ready for action, with its HQ being set up in Brussels in early 1944.

 Operational history

 Western Front: Normandy

-In April 1944, the corps was moved to Septeuil, to the west of Paris, where it was assigned the SS Division Leibstandarte, SS Division Hitlerjugend, Panzer-Lehr-Division and the SS Division Götz von Berlichingen.
+In April 1944, the corps was moved to Septeuil, to the west of Paris, where it was assigned the LSSAH Division, the 12th SS Panzer Division "Hitlerjugend", the Panzer Lehr Division, and the 17th SS Panzergrenadier Division "Götz von Berlichingen".
 The corps was attached to the 5th Panzer Army, the Western theatre's armoured reserve.

-With the launch of Operation Overlord, the allied invasion of France on 6 June 1944, the corps was ordered to Falaise.
+With the launch of Operation Overlord, the Allied invasion of France on 6 June 1944, the corps was ordered to Falaise.
 The Hitlerjugend Division engaged British and Canadian troops to the north of Caen on 8 June.
 The corps was tasked with holding the area of Caen and saw heavy fighting around the villages of Authie, Buron, and the airport at Carpiquet.

-After the launch of Operation Cobra, which destroyed the remnants of the Panzer-Lehr-Division, the corps was ordered to take part in Operation Lüttich, the abortive counter-offensive towards Avranches.
+After the launch of Operation Cobra, which destroyed the remnants of the Panzer Lehr Division, the corps was ordered to take part in Operation Lüttich, the abortive counter-offensive towards Avranches.
 The corps was caught in the Falaise pocket, where it fought to maintain a corridor for the trapped German forces, losing all its armour and equipment in the process.
 After the collapse of the front, the corps retreated to the Franco-German border.

 Battle of the Bulge

 In early October 1944, the corps was pulled back from the front line for rest and refit in Westfalen.
-Refitting was complete by early December, and it was ordered to the Ardennes region to join Sepp Dietrich's 6th Panzer Army, in preparation for an offensive codenamed Wacht Am Rhein, and the ensuing Battle of the Bulge.
-The corps played a major role in the battle with Kampfgruppe Peiper of the Leibstandarte forming a mobile spearhead.
-After several weeks heavy fighting with severely limited fuel supplies, and heavy Allied air attacks, the corps was exhausted.
+Refitting was complete by early December, and it was ordered to the Ardennes region to join Dietrich's 6th Panzer Army, in preparation for an offensive codenamed Wacht Am Rhein, and the ensuing Battle of the Bulge.
+The corps played a major role in the battle with Kampfgruppe Peiper of the LSSAH Division forming a mobile spearhead.
+After several weeks of heavy fighting with severely limited fuel supplies, and heavy Allied air attacks, the corps was exhausted.
 The offensive had to be called off.
 Kampfgruppe Peiper became infamous during the battle for the murder of U.S. prisoners of war in what became known as the Malmedy massacre.
-In the wake of the defeat, the corps along with the remainder of Dietrich's Army, was moved to Hungary.
+In the wake of the defeat, the corps along with the remainder of Dietrich's army, was moved to Hungary.